 - Communication and Information Sciences

-Note that some universities in the Netherlands require you to follow a 1 year pre-master course after graduating from Zuyd.
-However, if you are selected to do a pre-master during your last year at European Studies you will have access to the one year European Studies master’s degree programme of Maastricht University, without an intermediate year or entry exams.
+Note that some universities in the Netherlands and abroad require you to follow a 1 year pre-master course after graduating from European Studies at Zuyd.